How to register for a course

 A word about the placement test

 The placement test ensures that students attending a course are at a comparable learning level.
-Academic English Services do not test students for any other purpose.
+The Lanuage Center does not test students for any other purpose.
+Registration for Fall Semester 2021 opens on September 1, 2021.
+The test will be online from the same date.

 Before sending your test/registration